SKZhao97/Flask_VideoGameShop/README.md

 - Implemented cart operations, such as *add to cart* and *remove*
 - Implemented checkout operations
 - Maintaining the cart list and purchase history list for specific user
-- Deploy on Google Cloud Platform
+- Deploy on Google Cloud Platform AppEngine